 - Don’t be afraid to ask prospects to buy.
 If you’ve created an email series, make sure to put an offer in front of them every so often.

 - Keep the romance alive.
 Send a single use coupon code to your best customers – surprise them with an unbelievable opportunity to get something they want.
 It’s a great way to show you still care and reward them for loyalty.

 If you have other romantic notions, please share as a comment below.
 For building these relationships, you might want to read my NetSuite + WordPress = Success post.

-NetSuite Ecommerce & The Art of Romance by John-Scott Dixon is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+How to Move WordPress Website to Another Server by John-Scott Dixon is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.